General Instructions for authors

 It must only contain the title, abstract, descriptors, names of authors, affiliation, corresponding author, complete address, telephone and electronic address.

-Title (in Portuguese, or in the author´s mother tongue in question).
+Title In the author´s mother tongue in question.
 Calibri font 12, line spacing 1.5, centralized, only with the first letter of each word capitalized, without abbreviations, not exceeding 16 words.

 Complete name of each author in bold, with the first name in uppercase, in a sequence in order of authorship separated by commas, with its (their) academic degree(s) and institutional affiliation numbered (1,2,3) as superscripts;